Joeeel17/8-Week-SQL-Challenge/Case Study 1 - Danny's Diner/questions_and_answers.md

 1. Create a CTE and join the sales and menu tables to the members table.
 2. Use the rank window function to rank every item purchased by the customer.
 3. Order the items by the numbers or times purchase in ascending order (lowest to highest).
-4. Filter the results to orders made after becoming a member.
+4. Filter the results to orders made after the join date.
 5. Select customer and product where rank = '1'.

 ````sql